How to Crochet a Tote Bag: Free & Easy

 Putting the Tote Bag Together

-Finishing: Attach handles on inside of bag with yarn by using yarn needle and sewing a square and X to make secure (see picture)
+Finishing: Attach handles on the inside of the bag with yarn by using a yarn needle and sewing a square and X to make secure (see picture)

 You’re done!